uclnlp/emoji2vec/README.md

 ## Pre-trained model

 If you are interested in using the emoji vectors we used in our paper, they can be found in Gensim text/binary format in `./pre-trained/`.
-These vectors correspond with the following hyperparameters:
+The pre-trained vectors are meant to be used in conjunction with `word2vec`, and are therefore 300-dimensional.
+Other dimensions can be trained manually, as explained below.
+These vectors correspond with the following
+hyperparameters:

 ```
 params = {